fmancinelli/fmancinelli.github.com/_posts/2012-04-06-XWiki_in_the_cloud.markdown

 title: XWiki in the cloud
 ---

+The [XWiki Platform Cloud](https://github.com/xwiki-contrib/xwiki-platform-cloud) is a project I contributed to develop in the context of research activities we are doing at [XWiki](http://www.xwiki.com).

-The [XWiki Platform Cloud](https://github.com/xwiki-contrib/xwiki-platform-cloud) project is an extenstion that allows XWiki to be deployed on cloud environments.
+It is an extenstion that allows XWiki to be deployed on cloud environments.

 There are two main ideas behind this extension:

 * To provide XWiki with the ability to dynamically configure itself by using parameters coming from the cloud environment.

 * To use services that are made available in the context of a cloud environment.

 The first point is about the retrieval of configuration parameters that are usually passed using environment variables, either through the *JVM* or the operating system.